-The Virginia Colorectal Cancer Roundtable, a priority workgroup of the Cancer Action Coalition of Virginia, is a volunteer organization made up of representatives from multiple private and public agencies across Virginia that focus on colorectal cancer prevention and control.
+The Virginia Colorectal Cancer Roundtable (VCCRT) is made up of representatives from multiple private and public agencies across Virginia that focus on colorectal cancer prevention and control.
 Together, members of the VCCRT are dedicated to reducing the burden of colorectal cancer for all Virginians.

 Goals